KyleSneddon/AC4-Final-Project/conclusion.md

 ## Major Trends

-We were able to uncover some major trends through the visualizations we created.
-Trends include:
+We were able to uncover some major trends through the visualizations we created, which include:

 -**California** came in first as the state with the most UFO sightings.